yds12/visual/README.md

 ```

-If neither traits are implemented, the string representation will be the one defined by the
+If neither trait is implemented, the string representation will be the one defined by the
 constant `visual::NON_DISPLAYABLE`.